 Step 6 – Negotiate the deal

-Unfortunately most deals aren't closed on the beginning offer.
-It's very common to receive a counter offer.
-Don't let this discourage you.
-We'll figure out whether or not to consent to the counter offer, present our own counter offer, or refuse the seller's offer and move on.
+Most contracts aren't closed on the beginning offer.
+It's extremely common to receive a counter offer.
+But don't let this discourage you.
+We'll talk about whether or not to accept the counter offer, submit our own counter offer, or decline the seller's offer and move on.

-The state of the market will play a vital role in how aggressively we negotiate the contract.
+Market conditions will play a vital role in how aggressively we negotiate the deal.

-We'll also work within your financing limits.
-And at the end of the day, we'll create a contract that's best for you.
+In addition, we'll work within your financing limits.
+And at the end of the day, we'll create a deal that works well for you.

 Step 7 – Obtain your loan

-After we sign the final contract, you'll begin working with your lender to close the loan.
+After the contract is finished, you'll start working with your lender to close the loan.

-It shouldn't be a long process at all if you're already pre-qualified, but you'll want to keep in close contact with your lender.
+If you're already pre-approved, this shouldn't be a long process at all.
+But you'll want to stay in close contact with your lender.

-And I'll deal with all the property information your lender needs to close the loan.
+And I'll sort out all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of taking your application.

-This estimate depends on the loan amount, and RESPA requirements mandate that it has to involve all closing costs and fall within a precise range of accuracy.
-I'll go over the estimate and let you know if it all looks all right.
+This estimate rests on the loan amount, and RESPA requirements mandate that it has to involve all closing costs and be within a narrow range of accuracy.
+I'll review the estimate and let you know if it all looks good.

-Then it's time to close on your house.
-This will most likely happen at a title company or escrow office and will likely be a smooth and pleasant affair.
+Then we'll close on your house.
+This will probably take place at a title company or escrow office and is often a smooth and pleasant affair.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new house.
 Enjoy it.
-And if you need anything, simply contact me at 407-380-6363 or e-mail me at .
+And if you have any questions, be sure to contact me at 407-380-6363 or e-mail me at .